 Any proposal by a stockholder to be presented at the Company's Annual Meeting of Stockholders expected to be held in June 2021 must be received at the offices of the Company, 121 West Election Road, Suite 100, Draper, Utah 84020, no later than December 31, 2020.

 By order of the Board of Directors,

-/s/ Jeffrey R. Stephens Jeffrey R. Stephens Senior General Counsel and Secretary
+Jeffrey R. Stephens Senior General Counsel